isomerpages/moh-upec/_our-work/Community Responsiveness/Overview.md

 <p>In line with this objective, the <strong><a href="/dare-programme/" rel="noopener nofollow" target="_blank">Dispatcher-Assisted first REsponder (DARE) programme</a></strong> was
 launched.
-Fully funded by Singapore's Ministry of Health (MOH) and implemented by the Unit of Pre-hospital Emergency Care (UPEC), DARE strengthens the community responsiveness for medical emergencies and raises preparedness levels.
-This 45-minute programme comprising training through educational video and practical session without technical terminologies.
+Fully funded by Singapore's Ministry of Health (MOH) and implemented by the Unit of Pre-hospital Emergency Care (UPEC), DARE strengthens the community's responsiveness to medical emergencies and raises preparedness levels.
+The session is a 45-minute programme, comprising training through educational videos and a practical session without technical terminologies.
 Participants are taught how to respond effectively when witnessing a cardiac arrest with step-by-step guidance from 995 specialists.</p>
 <p>Building on the success of initiatives like DARE, the focus has shifted
-to expand for a concerted effort through the <strong><a href="/ncer-workgroup/" rel="noopener nofollow" target="_blank">National Community Emergency and Resilience (NCER) workgroup</a></strong>.
+to expand to a concerted effort through the <strong><a href="/ncer-workgroup/" rel="noopener nofollow" target="_blank">National Community Emergency and Resilience (NCER) workgroup</a></strong>.
 Co-chaired by both UPEC and the Singapore Civil Defence Force (SCDF), the workgroup aims to drive strategies to strengthen Singapore’s readiness, resilience, and responsiveness to out-of-hospital medical emergencies.